Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 ⇡ OS update

 Hackintosh can be updated from the Apple server using the built-in Software Update utility.
-But at the same time, you need to be prepared for the fact that some kexts will stop working after the update or start causing failures and you will have to find a replacement for them.
-Fortunately, the developers of popular extensions quickly respond to the release of new versions of Mac OS X. In addition, after the update, you need to rebuild the cache of kexts, after booting the system with the “-f” argument.
-Users of AMD processors, before updating the OS, should make sure that there is a fresh version of the modified kernel, or you can leave the old one.
+But at the same time, you need to be prepared for the fact that after the update some kexts will stop working or start causing crashes and you will have to find a replacement for them.
+Fortunately, developers of popular extensions quickly respond to the release of new versions of Mac OS X. In addition, after the update, you need to rebuild the kext cache by first loading the system with the “-f” argument.
+Users of AMD processors should make sure that the latest version of the modified kernel is available before updating the OS, or you can leave the old one.

 ⇡ Bootloader setup

-The operation of the Chameleon bootloader or its analogues is controlled by the com.apple.boot.plist file in the /Extra folder.
-It can be modified manually, but there is also a special GUI utility, Lizard, which can be downloaded from darwinx86.net/software/darwinx86_software.html .
-It is desirable to enter the screen resolution, boot arguments (for example, the aforementioned “UseKernelCache=Yes”) into the configuration, and the name of the modified kernel file for owners of “non-standard” processors.
-In iATKOS, this is the custom file (look, it is in the root partition of the disk).
+The operation of the Chameleon bootloader or its analogues is controlled by the file com.apple.boot.plist in the /Extra folder.
+It can be modified manually, but there is also a special GUI utility - Lizard, which can be downloaded from darwinx86.net/software/darwinx86_software.html.
+It is advisable to enter the screen resolution, loading arguments (for example, the aforementioned “UseKernelCache=Yes”) into the configuration, and for owners of “non-standard” processors the name of the modified kernel file.
+In iATKOS this is the custom file (look, it is in the root partition of the disk).
 Also check Graphics Injection if this option helped you enable 3D acceleration.

 The 32bit Compatibility Mode option will force the kernel to boot in 32-bit mode, which may be necessary for some kexts.
 At the same time, support for large amounts of RAM is maintained, and applications can run in 64-bit mode regardless of the kernel.
-The equivalent command line argument is "-x32".
+A similar command line argument is “-x32”.

-The argument list can also contain special options for individual kexts.
+The argument list may also contain special options for individual kexts.

-The program automatically opens the /Extra/com.apple.boot.plist file, and if it does not exist, it will create it when you try to save changes.
-This is exactly what will happen with iATKOS. this assembly by default stores the bootloader configuration in the /Library/Preferences/SystemConfiguration/com.apple.boot.plist system file of the same name.
+The program automatically opens the file /Extra/com.apple.boot.plist, and if it is missing, it will create it when you try to save changes.
+This is exactly what will happen with iATKOS, because...
+This assembly by default stores the bootloader configuration in the system file of the same name /Library/Preferences/SystemConfiguration/com.apple.boot.plist.
 This is not correct, so it is best to clear the system file after creating the file in /Extra, leaving only those lines that are shown in the screenshot.

 Another Lizard feature is editing the /Extra/SMBIOS.plist file.
-It contains information about the computer model and installed hardware and helps to represent the computer as some kind of "Mac" in the System Information program.
+It contains information about the computer model and installed hardware and helps to present the computer as some kind of Macintosh in the System Information program.

 ⇡ Peripherals from Apple

-A question that worries many, but I don’t want to spend money on an experiment: do Mac devices work with the Hackintosh - Apple Cinema Display, Magic Mouse and Magic Trackpad.
-So, the monitor is compatible with any video card equipped with DisplayPort (DP Mini or a full-format version of the port with an adapter is suitable), and both the light sensor and the brightness control in System Preferences work.
-The mouse and touchpad need a USB Bluetooth adapter - some work right out of the box without any additional kexts, and the connection process, again, is no different from this on real Macs.
+A question that worries many people, but they don’t want to spend money on an experiment: do Mac devices like Apple Cinema Display, Magic Mouse and Magic Trackpad work with Hackintosh?
+So, the monitor is compatible with any video card equipped with DisplayPort (DP Mini or a full-length version of the port with an adapter is suitable), and both the light sensor and brightness adjustment in System Preferences work.
+The mouse and touchpad require a Bluetooth USB adapter - some work right out of the box without any additional kexts, and the connection process is again no different from that on real Macs.

 ⇡ Free swimming

-www.kexts.com - database of original and third-party kexts for Mac OS X.
+www.kexts.com - a database of original and third-party kexts for Mac OS X.

 Instead of an epigraph: